|"Is there any other point to

 "Making full use of new medical procedures and imaging

-techniques, The Complete Human Body is the
+techniques, The Complete Human Body is the definitive

-the human body, illustrated with unprecedented clarity by new
+human body, illustrated with unprecedented clarity by new

-computer-generated artworks and the latest medical and microscopic
+computer-generated artworks and the latest medical and

-any other popular reference..." - Amazon
+greater depth than any other popular reference..." - Amazon

 "...it does not once describe/depict an intact penis.
 All

 mammals are born with a foreskin.
 70 to 90 % of the world's men

 HAVE their foreskin. ...

-The book fails to provide any information at all about the penile
+The book fails to provide any information at all about the

-contained therein which actually help
+the special antibodies contained therein which actually help

 forth...." - a customer review